 - Post ‘offers of the month’.
 Clients will check your page every month to look for any offers that they may be interested in.

-My top tips have been listed above and we also mustn’t forget the obvious.
+My top tips have been listed above, and we also mustn’t forget the obvious.
 Try to post photos at least 2- 3 times a week, ideally promoting new products or offers.
 Be sure to answer your messages professionally and promptly.
-If you have any complaints or issues deal with them in a calm manner, where the client feels the issue has been resolved.
+If you have any complaints or issues deal with them calmly, where the client feels the issue has been resolved.
 Social media is a great way to build but can also be very damaging.
 An unhappy client can easily spread a bad word, which can instantly damage your reputation quicker than it grew.